 The themes are rather impressive as well, with several built-in tools like social media buttons, galleries, portfolios, and more.
 The media support is the true winner here, since you’re easily able to upload your images and videos, while also keeping your website professional looking for clients.

 Keeping that in mind, the client proofing system from Pixpa is something you won’t find anywhere else.
-It’s made to work perfectly with your portfolio, where you send out designs, communicate with your clients, and receive feedback, all through the convenience of your own website.
+It’s made to work perfectly with your portfolio, where you send out designs, communicate with your clients, and receive feedback, and even deliver digital prints, all through the convenience of your own website.
 Your clients will love this and so will you.